-1 Log in to Siebel Tools as an administrator.

-- 2 Navigate to Object Explorer, then View. - 3 To configure the time entry views for cases, complete the following steps: - a Query for the appropriate view: - If you want to configure the Case Time Tracker view, then query for the PUB Case Time Track View. - If you want to configure the Case Calendar view, then query for the PUB Calendar Case Time Item View. - b Navigate to View, then View User Prop. - c Change the value for the Enable Access Control user property to Y. - 4 To configure the time entry views for incidents, complete the following steps: - a Query for the appropriate view: - If you want to configure the Incident Time Tracker view, then query for the PUB Incident Time Track View. - ☐ If you want to configure the Incident Calendar view, then query for the PUB Calendar Incident Time Item View. - b Navigate to View, then View User Prop. - c Change the value for the Enable Access Control user property to Y. - 5 Compile the objects for your changes into the Siebel Repository File.
+- 1. Log in to Siebel Tools or Web Tools as an administrator and Create a new workspace. - 2.
+Navigate to Object Explorer, then View. - 3.
+To configure the time entry views for cases, complete the following steps: - a.
+Query for the appropriate view: - If you want to configure the Case Time Tracker view, then query for the PUB Case Time Track View. - If you want to configure the Case Calendar view, then query for the PUB Calendar Case Time Item View. - b.
+Navigate to View, then View User Prop. - c.
+Change the value for the Enable Access Control user property to Y. - 4.
+To configure the time entry views for incidents, complete the following steps: - a.
+Query for the appropriate view: - If you want to configure the Incident Time Tracker view, then query for the PUB Incident Time Track View. - If you want to configure the Incident Calendar view, then query for the PUB Calendar Incident Time Item View. - b.
+Navigate to View, then View User Prop. - c.
+Change the value for the Enable Access Control user property to Y. - 5.
+Deliver the changes to the Integration Branch.